Skip to content

 It is so important that Eloise feels listened to and heard.
 Her perspective is vital for compliance with any plan you make.
 You’ve already asked her if she thinks her periods are heavy.
 Now is a good time to continue to explore her ICE (“ideas, concerns and expectations”) by finding out how worried she is about her periods, whether she thinks they are a problem and if she has any ideas for what might be available to fix the problem.

-Family history and past medical history are relevant here too in terms of management options as you might well want to consider the combined pill or tranexamic acid both of which are contraindicated if there is a first degree relative family history of venous thromboembolism or a known prothombotic mutation and the COCP is contraindicated if she has focal migraine.
-It is important to take into account the thoughts and feelings of Eloise’s parent as well during this assessment but remembering that at aged 14 she is likely to have capacity to make decisions some about her own care and be fully involved in the process.
+Family history and past medical history are relevant here, too, in terms of management options, as you might well want to consider the combined pill or tranexamic acid, both of which are contraindicated if there is a first-degree relative family history of venous thromboembolism or a known prothrombotic mutation and the COCP is contraindicated if she has focal migraine.
+It is important to take into account the thoughts and feelings of Eloise’s parent during this assessment, but remember that at age 14, she is likely to have the capacity to make decisions about her care and be fully involved in the process.

 Management of menorrhagia

 The NICE guidelines on heavy menstrual bleeding contain a useful interactive flowchart for managing menorrhagia.
-The first line according to NICE is a levnorgestrel IUS (e.g. Mirena) but this is not always going to be the best tolerated or most suitable in a young teenager.
-Pragmatically in teenagers we are much more likely to opt for the second line options of tranexamic acid +/- NSAID or the combined pill.
+The first line, according to NICE, is a levonorgestrel IUS (e.g. Mirena), but this will not always be the best tolerated or most suitable in a young teenager.
+Pragmatically in teenagers, we are much more likely to opt for the second-line options of tranexamic acid +/- NSAID or the combined pill.

 Tranexamic acid (TXA) may be familiar to people who work in haematology or with major trauma patients as an antifibrinolytic.
 It is licensed for menorrhagia management to be taken as 1g three times daily for up to four days starting on the first day of the period.
-There are few contraindications but it cannot be taken if there is a history of VTE and should be used with caution if the patient is on the COCP because both increase thrombotic effect.
+There are a few contraindications, but they cannot be taken if there is a history of VTE and should be used with caution if the patient is on the COCP because both increase the thrombotic effect.
 TXA will reduce menstrual blood loss by up to 50%.

-NSAIDs for managing menorrhagia often causes confusion as surely they make people bleed don’t they?
-It’s worth going back to basic pharmacophysiology and revising how NSAIDs act on prostaglandins.
-NSAIDs are cyclo-oxygenase inhibitors and cyclo-oxygenase is the enzyme involved in production of prostaglandins.
-In menorrhagia most women will have increased levels of prostaglandins which, as you might remember, are powerful vasodilators.
+NSAIDs for managing menorrhagia often cause confusion as surely they make people bleed, don’t they?
+It’s worth returning to basic pharmacophysiology and revising how NSAIDs act on prostaglandins.
+NSAIDs are cyclo-oxygenase inhibitors, and cyclo-oxygenase is the enzyme involved in the production of prostaglandins.
+In menorrhagia, most women will have increased levels of prostaglandins, which, as you might remember, are powerful vasodilators.
 The local effect of prostaglandin on endometrial blood vessels causes increased bleeding.
-By reducing the level of prostaglandins using oral NSAIDs the blood loss volume will be reduced by up to 40%.
-NSAIDs will also have a significant effect on dysmenorrhoea which will frequently coexist with menorrhagia.
+By reducing the level of prostaglandins using oral NSAIDs, the blood loss volume will be reduced by up to 40%.
+NSAIDs will also have a significant effect on dysmenorrhoea, which will frequently coexist with menorrhagia.

 The COCP is frequently prescribed for menorrhagia.
 It is important to be familiar with the UKMEC guidelines when prescribing the COCP.
-Whilst the licensed regimen for COCP is to take for 21 days with a seven day break, the RCOG FSRH and most menorrhagia guidelines recommend using extended or tailored regimens.
-This allows for shorter pill free intervals and reduced numbers of bleeding days.
-Tailored regimens are associated with less frequent bleeds, and in many cases a reduced number of bleeding days.
+Whilst the licensed regimen for COCP is to take it for 21 days with a seven-day break, the RCOG FSRH and most menorrhagia guidelines recommend using extended or tailored regimens.
+This allows for shorter pill-free intervals and reduced numbers of bleeding days.
+Tailored regimens are associated with less frequent bleeds and, in many cases, a reduced number of bleeding days.
 Satisfaction with tailored regimens is high.

 Selected references